MohamedLEGH/cloudomate/README.rst

 Use the purchase command to purchase a VPS instance.
 An account is created and the instance is paid through an Electrum wallet. ::

-   $ cloudomate purchase rockhoster 0
+   $ cloudomate purchase linevast 0

 ::

    Selected configuration:
-   Name           CPU            RAM            Storage        Bandwidth      Est.Price Basic          1              1.0            25.0           unmetered      4.99
+   Name           CPU            RAM            Storage        Bandwidth      Est.Price Basis OVZ      1              2              50             unmetered      6.99
    Purchase this option? (y/N)

 Manage